samathaluca/new-lazycamp/README.md

 ### The strategy plane

-Use agile design to lay out the foundations of booking system which is more attractive to users but satisfies the requirements of business users
+Use agile design to lay out the foundations of booking system which is more attractive to users but satisfies the requirements of business users.
 The strategy is to enable users to quickly find available camp spots that are free for the date they require within a searched for postal district or county.

 Offer over night stays on camping sites, spots, independent small pitching places, farms, fields, land, gardens, driveways so take the uncertainlty out of raod trips

-Once the spots have been found in a given area that are available, the user can sort in to what is more important to them e.g price, category,
+Once the available spots have been searched for and found in a selected location, the user can sort the options in to what is more important to them e.g price, category,

 The strategy is to fill up spots for the spot owners seamlessly and effortlessly.
 Most current system necessatate ringing round various sites and paying over the phone with a credit card.
 This is unreliable and unsecured.

-As the database fills with more campspots we will be able to offer extra filters
+As the database fills with more campspots we will be able to offer extra filters.

 We strategised to simplify the bookings, simplify  payment process, promote smaller independent sites and fill empty spaces on established sites.
-Strategy aim would immediately attract the 12 % of users who do not book ahead and wait to judge the weather offer convenience and speed to the 88% of campers who want to book ahead.
+Strategic aim would immediately attract the 12 % of users who do not book ahead and wait to judge the weather offer convenience and speed to the 88% of campers who want to book ahead.

 Still offer traditional phone and email booking so be useful and attractive by convention.

 ### The scope plane
-The scope will be to
-attract users by offering simplicity and fast locating which sites are available with fast reliable payment.
+The scope will be to attract users by offering simplicity and fast locating which sites are available with fast reliable payment.

 The business user will be able to add their sites quickly and simply then turn the featuring on the site on and off with simple boolean checkbox.